raphnet/gcn64tools/README.md

-# Gamecube/N64 to USB adapter management tools
+# Raphnet adapter management tools

 ## Introduction

-This is the source code for a set of tools used to manage (configure, update the firmware, etc) raphnet V3 Gamecube/N64 controller to USB adapters.
+This is the source code for a set of tools used to manage (configure, update the firmware, etc) raphnet USB controller adapters.

 Project homepage: [Tools for the 3rd generation of raphnet GC/N64 to USB adapters](http://www.raphnet.net/programmation/gcn64tools/index_en.php)

+This project began as a tool to configure GC/N64 to USB adapters, but it has evolved to support all recent raphnet USB adapter products.

 ## License